United States Chess Federation: National championships

 The U.S. Women's Championship, also invitational, has been held since 1937.
 In recent years it has been held concurrently with the U.S. Championship.
-The 2019 tournament was won by Jennifer Yu.
+The current (2024) women's champion is Carissa Yip.

-The largest national championships are the Elementary (K-6), Junior High (K-9), and High School (K-12) Championships which are held annually in the spring.
-Every four years the "Supernationals," an event combining all three in one tournament, is held.
-The last Supernationals in 2017 drew over 5,500 players to Nashville, Tennessee and was claimed to be the largest rated chess tournament ever.
+The largest national championships are the Elementary (K-5), Middle School (K-8), and High School (K-12) Championships which are held annually in the spring.
+Every four years, the events are combined into "SuperNationals."
+The SuperNationals in 2017 drew 5,575 players to Nashville, Tennessee and was the largest rated chess tournament ever.
 The oldest of the three, the National High School, was first held in 1969 by the Continental Chess Association.

-The Elementary, Junior High, and High School championships should not be confused with the National Grade Level Championships, held in December, in which each grade level from K to 12 has its own championship.
+The Elementary, Junior High, and High School championships should not be confused with the National K-12 Grades Championships, held in December, in which each grade level from K to 12 has its own championship.

-Except for the U.S. Championship, the tournaments listed above are organized by US Chess itself.
-But the US Chess calendar of national events also includes quite a few events that are bid out to interested affiliates.
-Here is a partial list:
+Except for the U.S. Championship and U.S. Women's Championship, the tournaments listed above are organized by US Chess itself.
+The US Chess calendar of national events also includes several events which are bid out, including:

-US Chess also organizes national championships of correspondence chess:
+US Chess also organizes national correspondence chess championships: